Frequently Asked Questions

 Q: How long have you been leading these trips?

-A: I first worked as an outdoor guide in 1992, and I began leading for Everett Parks and Rec in 1995.
-I have now led over 2,500 outings in my career as a guide.
+A: I first worked as an outdoor guide in 1992, and I worked for Everett Parks and Rec from 1995 until 2020.
+I became a self-employed guide in February of 2022.
+I have led nearly 3,000 outings in my career as a guide.

 Q: How many trips do you do every week?

-A: Usually 3 or 4.
+A: Check the schedule to get a good idea.
+Usually 3 or 4.
 I almost always have trips on Saturdays and Sundays, and the mid-week trips vary from week to week.
 The vast majority of trips are one day outings, although a few times a year I lead overnight trips that are 2 or 3 days.

 Q: What sort of people come on your trips?